The NSW Government endorses the use of regulatory sandboxes to improve the competitiveness of doing business in NSW.

 - The parameters are clearly communicated and participants are bound by the conditions set by the regulator.

-In February 2018, the NSW Government announced that it will soon establish its first ever Productivity Commission to drive microeconomic reform and tackle burdensome regulation in NSW.
+The NSW Government announced that it will soon establish its first ever Productivity Commission to drive microeconomic reform and tackle burdensome regulation in NSW.